apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

     2. SDRAM support is enabled, but the SDRAM is *not* added to the system heap.
 The apps/system/ramtest utility is include in the build as an NSH builtin function that can be used to verify the SDRAM.

+         nsh> ramtest -h
+         RAMTest: Missing required arguments

+         Usage: <noname> [-w|h|b] <hex-address> <decimal-size>

+         Where:
+           <hex-address> starting address of the test.
+           <decimal-size> number of memory locations (in bytes).
+           -w Sets the width of a memory location to 32-bits.
+           -h Sets the width of a memory location to 16-bits (default).
+           -b Sets the width of a memory location to 8-bits.

+       The  MTL48LC8M16A2B4-6A SDRAM is on CS0 which corresponds to address 0xa0000000, the size of the memory is 128Mbits or 16Mb.
+So the DRAM may be tested with this command:

+         nsh> ramtest a0000000 16777216